 Please review the scholarship guidelines and eligibility requirements in the link below:

 Step 2 Submit Scholarship application documents

 Candidates must complete the UCalgary online application form and submit all supporting documents by the UCalgary deadline.
-Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) is open for applications with a UCalgary deadline of February 20, 2022.
-Emerging Leaders in the Americas Program (ELAP) and Study in Canada Scholarships are open: UCalgary application deadline is March 7, 2022.
+Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) is open: UCalgary application deadline is March 14, 2023.
+Emerging Leaders in the Americas Program (ELAP) and Study in Canada Scholarships are open: UCalgary application deadline is March 7, 2023.
 The University of Calgary will apply to the Government of Canada international scholarship on behalf of the candidate.

 If you require help filling out the application or have questions, please contact University of Calgary International (UCI) at firstname.lastname@example.org, the University of Calgary representative authorized and responsible for submitting all applications and supporting documents on behalf of interested individuals.